Pancreatic-Cancer-Treatment

 1- Appropriate treatment for the tumor:

 Obtaining the right treatment for the specific type of tumor can significantly impact patient survival.
-The Warith International Cancer Institute (WICI) relies on a pathology team to identify the tumor subtype and analyze the patient's genetic history.
+Warith International Cancer Institute (WICI) relies on a pathology team to identify the tumor subtype and analyze the patient's genetic history.
 Some chemotherapy and immunotherapy drugs may be particularly effective for certain types of tumors but could be completely ineffective for others.

 2- Physical condition after treatment: